zenkodr/surrealdb-mcp-server/memory-bank/progress.md

 *   **npm Publication:**
     *   Created `.npmignore` file to control which files are published to npm
     *   Verified build process works correctly
-    *   Published to npm registry as versions 0.1.0, 0.1.1, and 0.1.2
+    *   Published to npm registry as versions 0.1.0 through 0.1.8
     *   Improved README with clearer installation and usage instructions
     *   Fixed JSON examples in README to remove comments
     *   Added note clarifying that no manual installation is required when using npx
+*   **Additional Platform Support:**
+    *   Added support for additional AI assistants (Roo Code, Windsurf, Cursor)
+    *   Added n8n integration documentation
+*   **MCP Protocol Improvements:**
+    *   Added support for the 'prompts' capability in v0.1.8
+    *   Implemented handler for 'ListPromptsRequestSchema'
+    *   Added missing MCP protocol handlers
+*   **Logging Improvements:**
+    *   Redirected logs to stderr for better debugging
+*   **GitHub Releases:**
+    *   Created GitHub releases for versions v0.1.2, v0.1.3, v0.1.5, v0.1.6, and v0.1.8
+    *   Added detailed release notes for each version
 *   Memory Bank core files are initialized and being updated.

-## What's Left to Build (Phase 3 - Finalization & Publication)
+## What's Left to Build (Phase 3 - Testing & Future Improvements)

-1.  **Create GitHub Release:** Create a release on GitHub with release notes for v0.1.2.
+1.  **✅ Create GitHub Releases:** GitHub releases have been created for versions v0.1.2, v0.1.3, v0.1.5, v0.1.6, and v0.1.8.
 2.  **(Optional) Comprehensive Tests:** Implement automated tests covering all tools and edge cases.
 3.  **(Optional) Test Script:** Add a `test` script to `package.json` once a testing framework is chosen.
 4.  **(Optional) Improve Dev Script:** Consider switching from `ts-node` to `tsx` for potentially better performance.
 5.  **(Optional) Implement More Tools:** Consider adding tools for other specific database operations if needed.
+6.  **(Optional) Update Documentation:** Ensure documentation reflects the latest changes, particularly the new 'prompts' capability added in v0.1.8.

 ## Current Status

 *   Phase 1 (Connection Verification) is complete.
 *   Phase 2 (Robustness Improvements) is complete.
-*   Phase 3 (Finalization & Publication): Project structure and documentation are complete.
-GitHub repository is published.
-Package is published to npm with improved documentation.
+*   Phase 3 (Finalization & Publication) is largely complete:
+    *   Project structure and documentation are complete
+    *   GitHub repository is published with releases up to v0.1.8
+    *   Package is published to npm with versions up to 0.1.8
+    *   Support for multiple AI assistant platforms has been added
+    *   MCP protocol capabilities have been expanded to include 'prompts'
 *   Server provides a comprehensive baseline of common SurrealDB operations and is well-documented for potential contributors.
-*   Project is published and ready for use.
+*   Project is published, well-maintained, and ready for use.
+*   Future work is primarily focused on optional improvements like testing and additional tools.

 ## Known Issues